sonvt8/AIO2025/week8/project_spam_mails/README.md

 ```

 **What happens**: The application reads `.txt` files from `inbox/` (labeled as ham) and `spam/` (labeled as spam), removes duplicates, appends them to the dataset, and regenerates embeddings to match the updated dataset.
 **Why**: Merging emails updates the dataset, but the embeddings cache must be refreshed to avoid a mismatch error (dataset size not matching cached embeddings).
+**Recommendation**: Always use `--regenerate` with `--merge-emails` to avoid embedding mismatch errors in subsequent runs.
+If omitted, the application will warn via logs, but combining them saves debugging time.

 > Always use `--regenerate` with `--merge-emails` to avoid errors due to dataset-embedding inconsistency.
 Check `logs/spam_classifier.log` for merge statistics.